2023

 2nd place at the Competition to design the official Life Ball Wine Label

-Philipp Doringer is a Graphic- & Information designer
+Philipp Doringer is a Graphic- & Informationdesigner living and working in Vienna, AT

 Email ciao@philippdoringer.com